seby321/bowling-game-score-calculation/README.md

-This is my attempt on solving the bowling kata.
+This is my attempt at solving the bowling kata.

 To run locally:

 ```
-npm i
+npm ci
 npm test
 ```